-- A. Register for sports during each seasons open enrollment at FamilyID.com.
-Information is available on the WHS Athletics website. - B. An athlete must hold a current ASB card.
-The 2018-2019 card is \$60.
-ASB monies assist with the athletic budget. - C. All students are expected to meet or exceed a 2.0 GPA in order to be eligible to compete. - District Academic Requirements/High School Grade Policy Timeline can be found on the NSD website. - D. Be enrolled in and passing five (5) subjects during the grading period of competition (per WIAA policy). - E. Have passed five (5) subjects in the grading period prior to participation (per WIAA policy). - F. Must follow WIAA Student Eligibility Requirements as outlined in the WIAA Handbook under section 18.0.0 "Student Standards for Interscholastic Eligibility". - G. Must pay the sport participation fee of \$154.00, except lacrosse which is a non-WIAA sport. - H. Strongly recommended that parents attend the Parent Meeting for the sport season (fall/winter/spring) of their student's sport.
+- A. Register for sports through FinalForms at https://northshore-wa.finalforms.com/.
+Information is available on the WHS Athletics "Register for Athletics" website. - B. An athlete must hold a current ASB card, except Unified sports participants.
+The 2019-2020 card is \$60.
+ASB monies assist with the athletic budget. - C. All students, except Unified sports participants, are expected to meet or exceed a 2.0 GPA in order to be eligible to compete.

+- e 6 2 P 2 e e 6 8 6 e e e e e e e e e e e E e e e E e P e - 1.
+District Academic Requirements/High School Grade Policy Timeline can be found on the NSD website. - D. Be enrolled in and passing six (6) subjects during the grading period of competition (per WIAA policy). - E. Have passed six (6) subjects in the grading period prior to participation (per WIAA policy). - For the initial fall and winter sports grade check only, students must have passed five (5) subjects in the preceding semester (2nd semester of 18/19). - 2.
+For fall sports only, an incoming freshman student is not required to meet the previous semester scholarship rule. - F. Must follow WIAA Student Eligibility Requirements as outlined in the WIAA Handbook under section 18.0.0 "Student Standards for Interscholastic Eligibility". - G. Must pay the sport participation fee of \$154.00, except lacrosse and Unified sports which non-WIAA or KingCo sports. - H. Strongly recommended that parents attend the Parent Meeting for the sport season (fall/winter/spring) of their student's sport.